bart-blommaerts/bart-blommaerts.github.io/_posts/2018-10-01-5-dysfunctions.md

 3. Lack of Commitment

-As mentionned in the previous dysfunction, when people are not part of the plan, chances are ,they will lack commitment.
+As mentioned in the previous dysfunction, when people are not part of the plan, chances are, they will lack commitment.
 Consensus is not always a good thing, because when you are trying to please everyone, you often end up displeasing everyone.
 This manifests itself, when people keep coming back to the same issues, when those have been discussed and even resolved before.